mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 - gcsfuse
 - google compute engine
 - google container registry
+header:
+  og_image: images/retrofit-docker-gcs/full-architecture.jpg
+  teaser: images/retrofit-docker-gcs/naive-vs-desired.jpg
+excerpt: An exercise in integrating Docker, Google Cloud Storage, and the gcsfuse utility.
 ---

 I recently installed a media sharing app to one of my servers.
 It was simple to install, but it hid a dastardly trap for long-term maintenance.

-Every time a user uploaded a file, the app saved it to the local filesystem.
-If I ever blew away the server and rebuilt it, I'd have to backup and restore its files manually.
-If the app wrote its files to a separate storage server, this wouldn't be a problem, but I didn't want to spend months decoupling the data from the application logic.
+Every time a user uploaded a file, the web app saved it to the local filesystem.
+If I ever blew away the server and rebuilt it, I'd have to backup and restore every file manually.
+The better architecture would be for the app to write its files to a separate storage server, but I didn't want to spend months rewriting the app to make that possible.

 {% include image.html file="naive-vs-desired.jpg" alt="Naive architecture vs desired architecture" max_width="800px" img_link="true" %}

 Using Docker, Google Cloud Storage, and the [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) utility, I achieved this separation without changing a single line of the app's code.

-In this tutorial, I'll show you how to retrofit legacy apps for Google Cloud Storage with minimal source changes.
+In this tutorial, I'll show you how to retrofit legacy apps for Google Cloud Storage while minimizing source changes.

-# Defining some terms
+# Defining terms

 If you're unfamiliar with Google Cloud Platform, here are a few abbreviations to know for this tutorial: